 When you have a loved one who is ill or disabled, you expect that the conservator appointed by the court will have their best interests in mind.
 Unfortunately, that does not always happen.
 Many families experience exploitation at the hands of court-ordered conservators leaving them with unanswered questions and feeling betrayed.
-If you suspect the exploitation of your loved ones, here’s what you need to know.
+If you suspect mistreatment of your loved ones, here’s what you need to know.

 When the court appoints an individual as a conservator for an elderly or disabled individual, the conservatory is afforded certain rights and responsibilities for the person they are caring for including:

 - Health care decisions

 However, all too often, a conservator can take advantage of the individual, thus abusing their power.
 Much like undue influence by a family member, there are certain signs you need to be mindful of when it comes to conservatorship abuse.

 - Signs of elder abuse like fear and threats

 - Breach of fiduciary duty